aszegedi/testcafe-examp/README.md

 |Licenses|MIT|MIT|MIT|MIT|
 |Dependencies|15|21|10|62|

+I created a [new Protractor project](https://github.com/aszegedi/protractor-examp) as well to comparison.
+I applied the "new" [Async/Await](https://www.protractortest.org/#/async-await) syntax (learn more at [JavaScript Info](https://javascript.info/async-await)).
+So you can easily compare the TestCafe and the Protractor way for the same application and goal.

 ## Main Goal
 Create a demo project with TestCafe to cover a cluster creation workflow with Cloudbreak GUI.